-Curriculum Structure:
+Curriculum Structure

-The three major components to the curriculum are classroom, laboratory, and clinical instruction.
-Students are taught concepts, techniques, and procedures in the classroom setting.
+The three major components to the curriculum are didactic, laboratory, and clinical instruction.
+Students are taught concepts, techniques, and protocols in the classroom setting.
 Laboratory time is provided for the student to develop proficiency in related procedures for which competency will be assessed during clinical rotations and during graded scanning labs.
 Open lab time is available and encouraged for additional scanning opportunities.

-Students are provided with an outline and objectives for each course.
+Students are provided with syllabi that include course description, objectives, methods of evaluation, topic outlines, and competencies required for graduation.
 The instructor will explain the grading policies for each course in initial class meetings.
-Students are provided with objectives for laboratory sessions.
-Laboratory time is designed to correlate with classroom instruction and allow students to develop and demonstrate proficiency in techniques and procedures.
+Laboratory time is in sequence with classroom instruction to allow students to develop and demonstrate proficiency in techniques and procedures.
 Students will be provided with objectives for each clinical rotation.
-Clinical rotations provide the students with the opportunity to gain experience in all areas of patient care, under the supervision of a clinical preceptor.
+Clinical rotations provide students with the opportunity to gain experience in patient care under the supervision of a clinical preceptor.
 Competencies in specific procedures are required during clinical rotations.
-Records of exams scanned, length of exam, clinical performance, and completed competencies are kept in Trajecsys.
+Clinical exam records are documented in Trajecsys and include level of scanning participation, length of exam, clinical performance, and completed competencies.

-External coursework:
+External coursework

-No external classes may be taken during the Program, unless prior approval is granted by the Sanford Sonography Program Director.
+No external classes may be taken during the Program, unless prior approval is granted by the Program Director.

-Program Evaluations:
+Program Evaluations